Huge blast at Moscow area factory adds to Russian jitters as new drone attacks are blamed on Ukraine

 One of the drones came down in the Domodedovo district south of Moscow, and the other fell near the Minsk highway west of the city, according to Sobyanin.
 Domodedovo airport is one of Moscow’s busiest.

-It was not clear where the drones were launched, and Ukrainian officials made no immediate comment.
+It wasn't clear where the drones were launched, and Ukrainian officials made no immediate comment.
 Ukraine usually neither confirms nor denies such attacks.

 Flights were briefly halted at Moscow’s Vnukovo airport on July 30 and Aug.
 1, when drones smashed into Moscow's business district after being jammed by air defenses in two separate incidents.